aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/errorbar/_index.md

 ### getWeightPx() {#getWeightPx--}

+<b>@deprecated.</b> Please use the 'weightPx' property instead.
 Gets or sets the weight of the line in unit of pixels.

 ```javascript
 getWeightPx() : number;